polarbeargo/Security-Engineer-Nanodegree-Program-Adversarial-Resilience-Assessing-Infrastructure-Security/README.md

 ![image13]

 #### Task 3:
+Windows CIS 18.3.4
+Ensure 'Enable Structured Exception Handling Overwrite Protection (SEHOP)' is set to 'Enabled.'

+- Click Start, click Run, type regedit, and then press ENTER.
+- Locate the following registry subkey:
+HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\kernel\DisableExceptionChainValidationNote If you cannot find the DisableExceptionChainValidation registry entry under the HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\kernel\ subkey, follow these steps to create it:

+    - Right-click kernel, point to
+New, and then click DWORD Value.
+    - Type
+DisableExceptionChainValidation, and then press ENTER.
+- Double-click
+DisableExceptionChainValidation.
+- Change the value of the DisableExceptionChainValidation registry entry to 0 to enable it, and then click OK.

+Note A value of 1 disables the registry entry.
+A value of 0 enables it.
+- Exit Registry Editor.
+![image19]
 Is this system compliant?
 Ans: No, The path from CIS is not exsist.
 An additional group policy template is required to add MS security group.
 ![image18]